 Following are excerpts from T.L.
 Williams biography.

 Terry's travels took him to world capitals in Asia, Southeast Asia, Europe and Eastern Europe before he retired from active duty in 2009.
 Born in Columbus, Ohio, into an Air Force family, Terry got his nickname from the renowned cartoon character, Terry and the Pirates, created in the 1950's by fellow Ohioan, Milton Caniff.
 Terry attended Bridgewater State College (now University) outside of Boston, where he studied anthropology, philosophy, and literature.
 After graduating from college, Terry joined the Peace Corps, and was dispatched to Bogota, Colombia where he trained and later was assigned to the provincial capitals of Medellin and Pasto to work in youth development programs.
 Terry met his wife, Carol, in Bogota, and upon their return to the States they pursued a Master's Program in teaching at the School For International Training, in Brattleboro, VT.
 After receiving a Latin American Teaching Fellowship from Tufts University, Terry went on to teach at the University of San Carlos in Guatemala City, followed by a stint with Bell Helicopter in Esfahan, Iran and a teaching assignment in Tokyo, Japan before returning to the U.S. Terry then began to pursue what became his life-long passion, a career in intelligence.
 During his thirty-year career he was fortunate to work with some of the finest men and women in government and thanks the CIA for what it does and for the tremendous opportunities it provided him.
 Terry is now pursuing another life-long passion, writing.
 He is fortunate to have a desk with a view, where the solitary pursuit of putting words to paper brings him great pleasure.
 He lives with his wife, Carol, in Ponte Vedra Beach, Florida.
 Terry's first novel, Cooper's Revenge, is a riveting account of the impact improvised explosive devices have had on U.S. soldiers in Iraq and Afghanistan, and one soldier's pledge to avenge the untimely death of his brother who was killed in Iraq.
 His second novel, the sequel to Cooper's Revenge, Unit 400,was published in January 2014.
 In it Iran's Revolutionary Guard Corps deploys a team of assassins to track down the Special Forces team that destroyed a terrorist training camp in Iran.
 There's action in Europe, the U.S. and South America.
 His third book, Zero Day: China's Cyber Wars, is a fictional account that explores the national security issue of Cyberwarfare against the Homeland.
-It was published to critical acclaim in February 2017.
+It was published to critical acclaim in February 2017, winning the Florida Authors and Publishers Association President's gold awards for Adult Fiction-General and E-Book.